askvader/askvader/README.md

 <img alt="Noros" src="https://dl.dropboxusercontent.com/s/aig30sypi5avyul/noros_logo.png" width="600">

 Noros is an cloud framework based on the [Dhall](https://dhall-lang.org/) language.
-It is an opinionated wrapper around Terraform and Nix, with the following goals:
+It provides a type-safe wrapper around is an opinionated subset of Terraform and Nix.

-- The infrastructure (both provisioning and configuration) should be captured in code
+### Goals
-- A cloud infrastucture should be *single expression*
+- Capture the entire infrastucture (provisioning and configuration) as a *single expression*
+- Idempotent deploys, e.g. deploying the same state twice has no effect
+- Single, type-safe configuration language
-- Deploying should be idempotent, encouraging continous redeploys of the infrastructure state
+- Full reproducibility of any state
-- Errors should be catched by the type checker before deploying
+- Run on top of AWS or bare metal

 ### Getting started